kristoffer-marshall/scrape-goat/README.md

 * **Flexible Domain Input**:
   * Supports multiple lists defined in config.ini.
   * Allows for a local file override (.csv or .txt) for quick, one-off scans.
+* **Automated List Management**:
-* **Automated List Updates**: Can download and update any domain list defined in the configuration file directly from its source URL.
+  * Can download and update any domain list from its source URL using the \--update-list flag.
+  * Automatically fetches a list from its URL if it's not found locally during a normal scan.
 * **Intelligent Deduplication**: Avoids scanning the same base domain multiple times (e.g., treats www.example.gov and api.example.gov as example.gov).
 * **Robust Scanning**:
   * Automatically follows HTTP/HTTPS redirects.
   * Bypasses SSL/TLS verification errors to analyze content, logging the error for reference.
   * Tries both https:// and http:// protocols for each domain.
 * **Organized, Persistent Logging**:
+  * Saves all output to a logs/ directory.
   * Appends results to matches.log, no\_matches.log, and errors.log by default.
   * Includes a \--clobber option to overwrite previous logs.
   * Timestamps every entry for clear record-keeping.